 Table B-22, Appendix B presents population estimates for Waushara County through 2030.
 These population projections are based on a combination of average growth trends over the last four decades, anticipated growth patterns developed by DOA, and anticipated impacts from the new Redgranite Correctional Facility.
 It is assumed that the population in the Village of Wild Rose will decrease in every decade during the planning period.
 Between 2000 and 2030, the population of the Village is expected to decline by approximately 71 people or 9.3 percent.
 At the same time, the Town of Rose is expected to see an increase in population.
 The largest population gains will occur during the first decade and will taper off during the second decade.
 Between 2000 and 2030, the Town is expected to gain 80 people or grow in size by approximately 13.4 percent.
 However as noted earlier, growth rates can shift quickly in smaller communities and migration can vary substantially based on factors within and outside of communities.
-As a result, it is recommended that communities examine their population growth trends are shifting.
+As a result, it is recommended that communities examine their population growth every five years to determine if population change is following anticipated trends or if growth trends are shifting.